What is cartilage and cartilage damage?

 Cartilage damage can start as a local "pothole" in the cartilage, that then enlarges with time until all cartilage is worn away and patients have bone-on-bone arthritis.
 These potholes can be treated with cartilage repair, while bone-on-bone arthritis is treated with osteotomies in younger and active patients.
 Older and more sedentary patients generally undergo joint replacement surgery.

 What is cartilage repair?

-Cartilage repair includes various surgical procedures such as microfracture, osteochondral autograft transfer (also known as OATS or Mosaicplasty), osteochondral allograft transplantation and autologous chondrocyte implantation (ACI / Carticel).
+Cartilage repair includes various surgical procedures such as microfracture, osteochondral autograft transfer (also known as OATS or Mosaicplasty), osteochondral allograft transplantation and autologous chondrocyte implantation (MACI / Carticel).
 These procedures are designed to heal cartilage damage by filling the cartilage defect with repair tissue.

 The choice of procedure depends on the size and location of the defect.
-Generally speaking, larger defects are treated with ACI or osteochondral allograft transplantation, both of which require open incisions.
+Generally speaking, larger defects are treated with MACI or osteochondral allograft transplantation, both of which require open incisions.
 Smaller defects in specific locations can be treated with microfracture or osteochondral autograft transfer, which can be performed with smaller incisions.

 Who is a candidate for cartilage repair?

 Once bone-on-bone arthritis has developed, cartilage repair is not an option anymore, and patients can be considered for joint replacement surgery or osteotomy (re-aligning a leg that is very bow-legged or knock-kneed).

 Since cartilage repair has a long recovery time of up to one year before the patient can return to unrestricted activities, such as running or basketball, it is mainly performed in younger, active patients where joint replacement is not an option.
 Even though we have treated suitable patients as old as 60 with cartilage transplants, this is rare and our average patient is between 16 and 45 years of age.